ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

 1. On Windows, open the IPFS Desktop application or run an `ipfs daemon`.
 Everything should open successfully.

 ## Troubleshooting

+Here are some common issues you might run into when moving your IPFS installation.

 ### Linux and macOS